FindMySchool LogoFindMySchool

 The academy does not publish detailed destination statistics in the materials reviewed here, and Oxbridge-style measures do not apply given the age range.
 What parents can reasonably look for instead is evidence of practical preparation: a coherent careers programme, meaningful employer encounters, and clear guidance for Year 10 and Year 11 students on how to choose and apply for next steps.
 It is also sensible to ask how the academy supports students who need additional help with attendance, behaviour, or literacy, because these factors can shape post-16 readiness more than option choices alone.

 Year 7 entry is managed through Suffolk’s local authority admissions process.
-For September 2026 entry, the academy states that the application closing date is 31 October 2025, and it indicates a planned Year 7 intake of 224 places for that entry year.
+For September 2027 entry, the current route lists the application closing date as 31 October 2026, National Offer Day as 1 March 2027, and an acceptance deadline of 15 March 2027.

-Suffolk’s published timetable for the 2026–2027 admissions round confirms that families can view outcomes on National Offer Day on 2 March 2026.
-It also sets a mid-March date for declining a place if you do not wish to accept it.
+Suffolk’s published timetable for the 2027–2028 admissions round confirms that families receive outcomes on National Offer Day on 1 March 2027.
+It also sets a mid-March acceptance deadline of 15 March 2027.
 This matters because families sometimes miss the second step, assuming that the offer process ends with the application.

 The most useful admissions work is practical rather than speculative.
 Parents should read the academy’s published oversubscription criteria and understand how distance is measured, then sanity-check logistics, including travel time and arrival routines, because consistency at the start and end of the day can be especially important for students who thrive on predictable structure.